bao-project/bao-docs/source/internals/design_principles.rst

 **Principle of Least Privilege**

-To mitigate privilege escalation, the system follows the principle of least privilege, where each partition entity (e.g., VMM, VM), and privilege level within it, only has (at least, direct) access to what it absolutely must.
+To mitigate privilege escalation, the system follows the principle of least privilege, where each partition entity (e.g., :term:`VMM`, :term:`VM`), and privilege level within it, only has (at least, direct) access to what it absolutely must.
 In other words, each platform resource (e.g., CPU, memory pages, devices, interrupts) can only be accessed by the statically allocated partition entity.

 **Principle of Minimality**